Edinburgh Napier Students’ Association is…

 10. A FRIENDLY FACE

-To welcome you to student life ENSA stages a Freshers’ Week full of events to get your university career off to a great start and introduce you to other new students.
+To welcome you to student life, ENSA stages Freshers Week - a week full of events to get your university career off to a great start and introduce you to other new students.
 It works in partnership to provide a “union bar” off campus and regular club nights throughout the term to build the “Napier spirit.”